Vancouver transit strike: 'No deal,' union says, walking out of bargaining talks

 Rebelo said there's no plan for job action yet.

-"We're just holding the information meetings and taking direction from our members."
-He said they should have a better idea on the plan moving forward sometime next week.
+"We're just holding the information meetings and taking direction from our members," he said, adding the union should have a better idea on the plan moving forward sometime next week.

 In a statement to CTV News, president of BC Rapid Transit Company Michel Ladrak said the employer remained committed to finding a solution, and has suggested mediation.